Pelotonia Funding for Clinical Trials

 Clinical trials demonstrate the safety and effectiveness of new treatments.
 Here are two Pelotonia-supported trials at the OSUCCC – James.
 For more information about these or other trials at The James, call The James Line toll free at 1-800-293-5066.

-Adult and pediatric patients with acute myeloid leukemia (AML) have a poor prognosis overall.
+Adult and pediatric patients with (AML) have a poor prognosis overall.
 New treatments that target the causes of AML and have minimal toxicity are needed.

 Alison Walker, MD, an assistant professor in the Division of Hematology at Ohio State and a member of the Translational Therapeutics Program at the OSUCCC – James, is leading a phase I (first-in-human) clinical trial for one such treatment: a two-drug combination that could significantly improve AML remission rates.
 The trial is supported by Pelotonia funds.